How Winston Churchill Pulled Britain Through The Early Years Of WWII

 I want to just turn to the subject of crisis leadership here, I mean, since, you know, we're in a crisis right now.
 And, of course, every national crisis is different, and a viral pandemic is different from 20th century warfare, which is what you write about.
 But as you reflect on the insights that this research may have given you, I'm wondering what has occurred to you observing President Trump's conduct in handling the challenges of the coronavirus.

 LARSON: Oh, my.
 Well, you know, I come back to the idea of how to approach a situation like this or at least how Churchill would have approached it.
 You know, the key thing is to embolden, reassure and encourage, I feel.
 Trump, obviously, has done none of this.
 No particular moment of actual heroic leadership have I seen.
 But Churchill, again, would have - he would have been, first of all, very frank about what we're confronting.
 He would have been very frank about what this pandemic really means and about the importance, yes, of staying home.
-He would not be talking about the - you know, the potential of chloroquine being a miracle drug or - and he would not have been talking about, you know, we're going to open this country up by Easter because there's a reality that's not going - is not susceptible to this kind of false rhetoric.
 Churchill would have been very, very sober in his appraisal of what was happening.
 And again, then he would have come around with reasons for optimism, things that were actually happening that could maybe improve the situation.

 He undoubtedly would have talked about how the vast medical research infrastructure of this country was bending itself to solving this problem.
-And then he would ended with some resounding, heroic thing that, again, would have launched people from their chairs, hopefully only into their kitchens and not outside in the streets; we don't want that today.
-But he would have done something to really encourage the populace and make them feel like he was in control and things were eventually going to get better.
+But he would have done something to really encourage the populace and make them feel like he was in control, and things were eventually going to get better.

-LARSON: Well, you know, I think that Churchill would absolutely have a deep, fine-grain, down-to-the-nuts-and-bolts understanding of what was happening in part because, honestly, he chose excellent advisers who were not afraid to tell him what the reality was, which is a very important element of Churchill's sense of leadership.
-Churchill would have absolutely understood the finest points of what was happening in this pandemic.
+LARSON: Well, you know, I think that Churchill would absolutely have a fine-grain, down-to-the-nuts-and-bolts understanding of what was happening in part because, honestly, he chose excellent advisers who were not afraid to tell him what the reality was, which is a very important element of Churchill's sense of leadership.

 Now, imagine hearing that.
 Imagine the terror of his audience.
-But then, also, he comes back and he says, you know, this threat - he says, we must regard the next week or so as a very important period in our history.
-He says the threat ranks with the days of the Spanish Armada, when the Spanish Armada was approaching in the channel and Nelson stood between the Napoleon's Grand Army of Boulogne, and he warns of an outcome of far more consequence to life and future of the world and its civilization than the - than these brave days of the past.
+But then, also, he comes back, and he says, you know, this threat - he says, we must regard the next week or so as a very important period in our history.
+He says the threat ranks with the days of the Spanish Armada, when the Spanish Armada was approaching in the channel, and Nelson stood between the Napoleon's Grand Army of Boulogne.
+And he warns of an outcome of far more consequence to life and future of the world and civilization than these brave days of the past.

 But, you know, in doing so, he made people realize that there was so much more to this story than just a one-night trauma.
 He ends by saying that Hitler's attacks on London had backfired because they've caused sort of a counterreaction from the public.
 They've inflamed this heroism among the British because, you know, what he has done is to kindle a fire in British hearts, here and all over the world, which will glow long after all traces of the conflagration he has caused in London have been removed.
 And he left people really feeling emboldened, even in the midst of this unfathomable tragedy.